 - 6. Mash does not accept any command line arguments.
 Running mash simply starts the shell which requests 3 commands (plus arguments) and a file name. - 7.
-To execute the "mash" of commands as fast as possible, mash should execute commands in parallel using separate processes.
+In an effort to execute the mash of commands as fast as possible, mash should execute commands in parallel using separate processes.
 Consequently the order of completion of commands can vary. (e.g. it's non-deterministic...)
-Since commands will complete in an unknown order, (we don't know which will finish first), you should capture the output from each command, and display output for each command in the same order the user provided the commands.
-To support this, use file redirection as shown in the example in class.
-Capture the output of each command's stdout file stream to a separate temporary file on disk.
-If storing to disk, it is easy to reread the output file, to then display the command output in the correct order.
+The only expectation is that every command should run, and output should be shown. - 8.
+Output of commands should be ordered based on the order commands were entered by the user.
+Since commands could finish out of order due to their complexity, it is necessary to use file redirection as shown in the example in class.
+Capture the output of each command to a separate file.
+Then when all commands are complete, print the contents of the files in order.